Lokathor/lokathor.github.io/prng/README.md

 Alright we've looked at the PCG paper, and we saw on <pcg-random.org> that there's a post about how to setup `TestU01`.
 Are there any other blog posts that can help us?
-Ah, "[Efficiently Generating a Number in a Range](https://www.pcg-random.org/posts/bounded-rands.html)", that sounds great.
+Ah, [Efficiently Generating a Number in a Range](https://www.pcg-random.org/posts/bounded-rands.html), that sounds great.
 I love to efficiently verb things.

 The basic idea of bounded in integers is that we have a function signature like this: